 Goal is to gauge level of interest in the NDC student population.
 Each clubs needs a minimum of 4 members to become an official club.
 Create an agenda for your meeting and discuss the mission statement and goals of the club.
 Advisors are strongly encouraged to attend this interest meeting.
 Build in an ice-breaker and listen to students and allow them to voice their opinions and ideas.
 Have a sign-in sheet and determine what needs to happen next and who plans to help with that project.
 Spread the word via social media, word of mouth, banners, postings, etc. to get others involved too!

-Stop by the Student Engagement Office to learn more about the funding process and how to request funds from USG.
-All forms for new spring semester clubs has since passed.
+Stop by the Student Engagement Office to learn more about the funding process and how to request funds for the group.